-Castle Farm is set in one of the most picturesque Valley’s in Kent.
+Castle Farm is set in one of the most picturesque areas of Kent – the Darenth Valley.
 There is plenty to entertain the whole family for a great day out – from walks and gardens through to country village pubs and quaint little tea houses.

-- Eagle Heights Bird of Prey Centre
+- The kids will enjoy seeing eagles in flight at the Eagle Heights Bird of Prey Centre in Eynsford

 - The Shoreham Aircraft Museum

 - National Trust’s Ightam Mote, Knole Park, Chartwell and Emmetts Garden

 - Riverhill Himalayan Gardens – excellent for families